rishiswethan/AI_EmotionRecognition/README.md

+The project may need a bit of cleaning up of comments, unused functions, etc from my experimentation.
+If you want to build from this, feel free to do so.
+Everything works fine, so don't worry about that.

 Goal of this project is emotion recognition from facial landmarks and the image itself.
 This project focuses on just predicting the emotion 'happy', but it can be expanded to predict other emotions as well.
 This limitation was an attempt to beat the current benchmark emotion recognition models, and I did come close.
 Do check it out!